craigrmc/alignment/essay.md

 * There is no stopping this
 * The Final Exam

+The AIs are coming and they will be here soon.
+Dario Amodei was right, there is no stopping this.
+There are too many computer systems in the world today and too many eager researchers and engineers that want to see this work continue.
+There are too many companies that want to massively increase profits.
+There are too many governments that want to gain the upper hand in power domanince.
+The chips will continue increasing in capability and performance.

+This is like an astroid heading to earth.
+Hoping that it will just stop is not going to work.
+Pretending that it isn't there won't work.
+Blowing it up with a nuke won't work.
+The best we can do is nudge it in the right direction as soon as possible.

 ### 6C The Blame Game

 * You can't defer responsibility for what you build